Larry Goodman

 About Me

-I am a grandfather, have two grown daughters with families, recently married 25 years ago, and have always liked to solve problems, cook, garden and exercise.
-I am becoming a vegetarian (finally, after all these years) and like it.
+I am a grandfather, have two grown daughters with families, and have always liked to solve problems, cook, garden and exercise.
 I plan to practice well into my nineties.
 I am also male and recognize that "we" are often the "weaker" sex emotionally and have a lot to learn about ourselves and that we can improve with good feedback from a loving partner.

 I have worked with thousands of children and teens since 1997 in school settings and in my private practice.
-I respect and enjoy these young adults and have learned much from them.
+I respect and enjoy working with these "young" adults and have learned much from them.

 My background in technology, aerospace, banking, financial services, operations and management includes:

-- Executive Director of a mental health organization
+• Executive Director of a large neighborhood mental health agency

 How Your Childhood Shapes Every Relationship You’ll Ever Have